aws/serverless-application-model/HOWTO.md

 # How to create serverless applications using AWS SAM
-AWS Serverless Application Model (AWS SAM) allows you to easily create and manage resources used in your serverless application using AWS CloudFormation.
+The AWS Serverless Application Model (AWS SAM) allows you to easily create and manage resources used in your serverless application using AWS CloudFormation.
 You can define your serverless application as a SAM template - a JSON or YAML configuration file that describes Lambda function, API endpoints and other resources in your application.
-Using nifty commands, you upload this template to CloudFormation which creates all the individual resources and groups them into a *CloudFormation Stack* for ease of management.
+Using a variety of [nifty commands](https://github.com/awslabs/aws-sam-cli#usage), you upload this template to CloudFormation, which in turn creates all the individual resources and groups them into a *CloudFormation Stack* for ease of management.
 When you update your SAM template, you will re-deploy the changes to this stack.
 AWS CloudFormation will take care of updating the individual resources for you.

-The remainder of document explains how to write SAM templates and deploy them via AWS CloudFormation.
+The remainder of this document explains how to write SAM templates and deploy them via AWS CloudFormation.

 ## Writing SAM Template
-Checkout the [latest specification](versions/2016-10-31.md) for details on how to write a SAM template
+Check out the [latest specification](versions/2016-10-31.md) for details on how to write a SAM template

 ## Packing Artifacts
 Before you can deploy a SAM template, you should first upload your Lambda